MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/valueoperator.md

 ---
-title: ValueOperator Value Set ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ValueOperator Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the operators that can be applied to values within a conversion event goal.
 ---
-# ValueOperator Value Set
+# ValueOperator Value Set - Campaign Management
 Defines the operators that can be applied to values within a conversion event goal.

 ## Syntax